 Cinegy Titler Inputs

-Press the "Add button" to start configuring channels along with the required input devices.
+Press the "Add channel" button to start configuring channels along with the required input devices.

 Cinegy CG Root Folder

-Cinegy CG engine serves as a tool for real-time graphics rendering, which means that Cinegy Playout must have access to the folder containing CG templates and their media within duration of two frames.
+Cinegy Playout Engine serves as a tool for real-time graphics rendering, which means that it must have access to the folder containing CG templates and their media.
 Depending on the environment and requirements, you may want to place all CG templates in a single network location serving all users and playout machines at once, or – for better reliability – copy these templates across all playout machines to make them independent from possible network failures.

 CG templates may also have relative paths for the embedded media items (images, video files or fonts), and when these templates are moved between locations, neither preview nor playback will work until every template has a valid root path – the so called CG root folder.
 To avoid this, you can define the Cinegy CG root folder explicitly on every playout machine, thus overwriting any "root" path value within a CG scene.

 Here is an example.
 A designer creates a CG scene in a folder on his drive S:, and this scene references to an image via the relative path ".\media\image.png".
-When ready, this scene is copied to a different network location or to the playout machine directly, but Cinegy Playout cannot find this image unless there is drive S: with exactly the same folder having this image file.
+When ready, this scene is copied to a different network location (\\Share\CG_Folder) or to the playout machine directly (drive D:\CG_Folder), but Cinegy Playout cannot find this image unless there is a drive S: with exactly the same folder having this image file.

-For correct playback of this CG scene via Cinegy Playout, you can either add local drive S: with exactly the same folder in it, or simply copy the original CG templates folder and configure Cinegy Playout to refer to a different location using the "Override CG Root folder" option.
+For correct playback of this CG scene via Cinegy Playout, you can either add local drive S: with exactly the same folder in it, or simply specify new CG templates folder and configure Cinegy Playout to refer to a different location using the "Override CG Root folder" option.

 |It is not recommended to use a single network location for all CG templates in order to avoid frame rendering delays on the playout machines in case this location becomes unavailable.|